 Requirements

-Before you can use this feature, you should have your Tasmota device installed and configured so that you have access to it via your Wifi.
+Before you can use this function, you should have installed your Tasmota device and configured it so that you can access it via your wifi.
 How to do this is described in the following articles.

 Required material:

-In the Tasmota firmware, some functions are somewhat cryptically hidden.
-Likewise the function that the relay indices are displayed.
+Some functions are somewhat cryptically hidden in the Tasmota firmware.
+This also includes the function that the relay indices are displayed.

-If you use several relays in your Tasmota device (such as the Sonoff 4CH), each relay gets its own consecutive number (index).
+If you use several relays in your Tasmota device (like the Sonoff 4CH, for example), each relay gets its own consecutive number (index).

-If you want to switch a relay then you can specify these relays unambiguously.
+If you then want to switch a relay, you can also clearly specify these relays.

 "POWER1 ON" then switches, for example, the relay with the index "1",